-- poor growth (due to the loss of so much nutrition from vomiting)
+- Poor growth (due to the loss of nutrition from vomiting)

-If your baby has any of the above GERD symptoms, talk to your pediatrician, who can perform different tests to diagnosis and treat it correctly.
+If your baby has any of the above GERD symptoms, talk to your pediatrician, who can perform different tests to diagnose and treat it correctly.

 Tips for Concerned Parents